 Elevate is more than a vision, it’s an opportunity.
 When we elevate our chapters, boards members, experiences and skills we change what’s possible.
 Together, we can navigate challenges, find new approaches and reach peak performance.

-This event is an energy-filled and inspiring event exclusively for AMA chapter leaders.
+This event is an energy-filled and inspiring event exclusively for AMA Professional Chapter Leaders.

 Volunteer of the Year

 We’re excited to present the 2020 Ric Sweeney Chapter Volunteer of the Year Award as a part of Leadership Summit.

 The greatest leaders and highest performers step outside of their comfort zone to learn and try new things.
 The AMA Leadership Summit is where local chapters leaders from around the country come to share their stories. find inspiration and leave equipped to defy their personal and chapter limits to be the best leader possible.

 Agenda is listed in Central Daylight Time

 Afterward: 4 Non-Obvious Megatrends That Matter For Marketing During (And After) the Pandemic